 Developers continue to be important, especially if you are a larger company, but their time comes at a premium.
 They can either spend their time on your SaaS product or writing your technical blog posts.
 Which is the better investment of time?
 And that’s not even taking into account that many developers aren’t great tech blog writers, nor do they even have an interest in the writing process.

-Passing off blog writing to developers isn’t the best use of your money or their time.
+Passing on blog writing to developers isn’t the best use of your money or their time.
 Developers also don’t have the time to invest in setting up a content schedule, focusing on consistency, or really putting the needed effort into creating an active blog.
 At most, you’ll get a piece written about a single product or topic and that one post will be it.

 Writing requires language skills, accuracy, and charm.
 Of course, developers and technical content writers both share similar skills involving reasoning, but they come across differently.

 This isn’t to say that there aren’t any developers that could handle tech blogging.
 There are some out there that are not only quality writers; they also enjoy writing about the subject matter.
 But chances are you are going to have to shell out a lot more money for a developer writing about tech than you would a tech writer writing about tech.